 Imagine if you have hundreds of employees working under you and you need to know about the details of only twenty employees’ salaries and their departments.
 It is impossible to do such a thing by just pointing out, that’s where Conditional formatting comes in handy.
-Thus, it becomes imperative to know what is conditional formatting.
+Thus, it becomes imperative to know what is conditional formatting in excel.

 Conditional formatting is a feature that allows us to sort the only cells that match according to the condition that we provide.
 It is mostly used to highlight or emphasise certain data and to visualize the data using bars, scales, etc.